 King Pompey was an African men of Royal Blood.
 He was captured during the slave Trade and sold to Daniel Mansfield of Lynn MA.
 King Pompey and other Africans of royal blood used their heritage to establish the First Black Voting System called Negro Election Day!

 In 1740, these enslaved men held a 2-week election process beginning with debating, then to an annual 1-day Voter Election, held on the same day as the white Election Day.
 The winner earned the title of King or Governor.
-In Massachusetts King Pompey won the election earning him the title of Black King Pompey.
-Once elected, a 1-day celebration called a Coronation, was held.
+In Massachusetts King Pompey won the election earning him the title of Black King Pompey. in his business served as Black Once elected, a 1-day celebration called a Coronation, was held.
 The winner paraded through town on a horse, with aides on each side.
 Others marched while playing fifes, fiddles, drums, and horns.
 After the parade, people gathered on 2 acres of land, later, purchased in 1758 by King Pompey, for political activities, outdoor feast, socializing and competed in athletic contests, dancing, gambling, and drinking.

 After Negro Election Day coronation King Pompey served as mediator and liaison between the slave, elected colonial leaders and white slave owners.
 They held court trials and deliberated punishment for non-law abiding slaves in their communities.
 When Negro Election Day became too large to hold on the 2 -acres of land, it moved to Salem Willows Park in Salem MA.
 Negro Election Day was not only held in MA locations like - Lynn, Saugus, Marblehead and Boston; they were held in RI, Ct and NH.